-The terms of the employment agreements and employment letters with our named executive officers are described below under "Agreements with Named Executive Officers."
+The terms of the employment agreements, employment letters and separation and release agreements with our named executive officers are described below under "Agreements with Named Executive Officers."

 Compensation Review and Benchmarking

 Management and the Committee believe that information regarding compensation practices at other companies is useful in evaluating the compensation of our named executive officers.
 Management and the Committee recognize that our compensation practices must be competitive in the market to attract and retain superior senior leadership.
 In addition, this market information is a factor that management and the Committee consider in assessing the reasonableness of the compensation of our executives.